Mayer-Cloud-Solutions/martinmayer.tech.jekyll/README.md

 #### License

-*Jekflix Template* is available under the MIT license.
-See the [LICENSE](https://github.com/thiagorossener/jekflix-template/blob/master/LICENSE) file for more info.
+This modification like the *Jekflix Template* is available under the MIT license.
+See the [LICENSE](https://github.com/thiagorossener/jekflix-template/blob/master/LICENSE) file for more info on that original license